neovim/neovim/CONTRIBUTING.md

 Neovim uses [waffle.io](https://waffle.io/neovim/neovim), so check there first.

-You can also ask for an issues to be assigned to you.
+You can also ask for an issue to be assigned to you.
 Ideally wait until we assign it to you to minimize work duplication.